 Westerns used to be as popular as superhero films today.
-Studios used to produce them in large numbers, but somehow, the genre faded in the background.
-You will see an odd Western here and there, but it is a shame how they aren’t what they used to be anymore.
+Studios used to produce them in large numbers, but somehow, the western genre faded in the background.
+You will see odd Western films here and there, but it is a shame how they aren’t what they used to be anymore.

-Thanks to Netflix, you can still see many classics of their time and few new ones that made it to the screen despite the diminishing genre.
-To help you keep up with the Westerns, we have curated a list of the best western movies on Netflix right now.
+Thanks to Netflix, you can still see many classics of their time and few new best westerns that made it to the screen despite the diminishing genre.
+To help you keep up with the best movies on Netflix, we have curated a list of the best western genre on Netflix right now.

 1. The Hateful Eight